StrikingLoo/strikingloo.github.io/_posts/2024-03-28-inlining-css.md

 I moved that into a little sed script that does the change once for every HTML file on the site before deployment -as a GitHub action-, making the site fully static on load.

-This had negligible (I'd argue zero) effect on laoding times, but consistently lowered 'Total blocking time', which makes sense as now there was no blocking JS script.
+This had negligible (I'd argue zero) effect on loading times, but consistently lowered 'Total blocking time', which makes sense as now there was no blocking JS script.

 ![](resources/speed3.png)

-Finally, I moved the non-critical part of CSS -like the CSS for the buttons that only become visible after you scroll down- to the end of the HTML so it only loads after rendering the DOM.
+Finally, I moved the non-critical part of CSS -like the CSS for the buttons that only become visible after you scroll down- to the end of the HTML file so it only loads after rendering the DOM.

 This left me with my final numbers: